How to Revive a Wilting Orchid

 How to revive wilting orchids

-It should be noted that orchids are sensitive to environmental change and wilting is a sign of stress and there are several reasons for orchids to wilt.
+We need to consider that orchids are sensitive to environmental change, and wilting is a sign of stress.
+There are several reasons for orchids to wilt.

-To revive wilting it is important to create the conditions of their optimal environment with higher levels of humidity, indirect sunlight, watering around once per week and planting orchids a pine based potting medium to allow for good drainage and air to circulate around the roots.
+To revive our wilting orchids, we need to create the conditions of their optimal environment with higher levels of humidity, indirect sunlight, watering around once per week, and planting orchids with a pine-based potting medium to allow for good drainage and air to circulate around the roots.

 Environmental Conditions:Reasons for Orchids Wilting: